thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 | 2.
 User selects and deletes area of detection using mouse | 3.
 System accepts input and returns acceptance message |

 ###### 4. Requires MVP Use Case 1, Selects and updates traffic light area of detection
-User should update the area of decetion for the traffic lights.
+User should update the area of detection for the traffic lights.
 This is for the software to search purely in this area, to cut down on processing time and increase accuracy of the detection.
 Validity check: Due to the nature of traffic and lights, you may get an intersection that never sees any action, or the event doesn't trigger at all.
 In this case it may be good to have a validity check for when there is no action detected but that is yet to be determined.
 Exact sequence: Interface shows video feed of area, user updates prior shape of detection.
 Effect of Parameters: If the user does not have a working mouse they cannot proceed past this point.